interlock-network/interlock-docs/docs/faq.md

 1. We're the first Web3 blockchain-based security company with a sensor network created by our users.
 Everyone with the extension is participating in making the network stronger for themselves and the companies/projects they use and like.
 This wasn't possible before blockchain and crypto!
 2. We have an enterprise product and we’re making this strong security available to everyone, everywhere!
 The enterprise product is live and has paying customers with thousands of users.
 Our consumer version will be just as powerful.

-### As DeFi projects become more popular, there have been many attacks and millions in losses.What security approaches will you

-implement in the DeFi apps on your blockchain that will give investors confidence about the safety of their crypto assets?
+### As DeFi projects become more popular, there have been many attacks and millions in losses.
+What security approaches will you implement in the DeFi apps on your blockchain that will give investors confidence about the safety of their crypto assets?

 We'll be protecting projects and individuals, differently but cohesively.
 By integrating our Trust & Safety products into projects, it will enable people to understand risk and prevent fraud before they sign that wrong smart contract or interact with a malicious user.
 In the browser, we're actively stopping attacks across many facets, but mostly focusing on stopping malicious pages and bad downloads.
 We can also stop ice phishing and prevent you from interacting with bad contracts in your wallet.